Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 If you grew up in the UK, you grew up with Tetley.

 They’re the largest tea provider (by volume) in the UK and Canada and the second largest in the United States.

-Tetley offers a variety of different teas, though they’re probably the most famous for good old black tea.
+Tetley offers various teas, probably the most famous for good old black tea.

-Having been launched already back in 1837 you’d think that Tetley is a brand like Fortnum and Mason that looks posh and regal, but on the contrary, Tetley has an almost cartoon-like looking logo and cheap looking packaging.
+Having been launched in 1837, Tetley is a brand like Fortnum and Mason that looks posh and regal, but on the contrary, Tetley has an almost cartoon-like logo and cheap-looking packaging.

-This made them once again look like a tea merchant, not a cheap brand owned by a global corporation.
+This made them look like a tea merchant, not a cheap brand owned by a global corporation.

-In turn, it makes them appeal to a more sophisticated market.
+In turn, it makes them one of the household brands that appeal to a more sophisticated market.